StanleyWan/FCND-Estimation-CPP-v1/README.md

 ## Conclusion
-It is a good course and make me learn a lot about the sensors fusion through the skill of the Kalman Filter and Complimentary Filter.
-However, in this project, I rely too much on using the Euler Angles for the rotation calculation with the help of Rotation Matrix.
-However, rotation in Euler Angles has its limitation, so in the future, when I have time I would like to use Quatarion to calculate the rotation.
+It is a good course and make me learn a lot about the estimation through the skill of the Kalman Filter and Complimentary Filter.
+In this project, I rely on using the Euler Angles for the rotation calculation with the help of Rotation Matrix.
+However, rotation in Euler Angles has its limitation, so in the future, when I have time, I would like to use Quatarion to calculate the rotation.
 And also I have interest to replace the Extended Kalman Filter with the Unscented Kalman Filter which is highly recommended to try during the class.